 The Water Distribution Division has approximately 600 valves which are exercised annually.
 Valve exercising is the term used in the water industry for operating or turning the valves.
 These valves are used to shut off sections of the water distribution system for repair and maintenance.

 The tops of the hydrants are colour coded to allow the Fire Department to know how much water is available from a particular hydrant.
 For example, a hydrant that has a blue top means the Fire Department can draw up to 1,200 gallons/minute of water.
 The hydrants are flushed twice per year to ensure their proper operation and to flush older watermains to keep them clear from iron deposits.

 The Port Hope DWS raw water source is Lake Ontario and is considered a source of good quality surface water, with minor seasonal variations in turbidity levels.
 The inlet for raw water intake pipe extends approximately 896 meters into the lake, south of the WTP.
 The raw water quality seldom changes because of the location and depth of the raw water intake pipe, making it easier for the WTP Operators to produce consistently safe, high quality water.
 Spring runoff from the Ganaraska River into Lake Ontario can impact raw water quality on an intermittent basis; however, the designs of the WTP, together with the expertise of the WTP operators, these situations are effectively handled.
 Due to the significant distance of the Sewage Treatment Plant from the raw water intake, final effluent discharge has no impact on the raw water source.

-The WTP is capable of treating 14,000 m3 of water per day.
+Currently, the WTP is capable of treating 14,000 m3 of water per day.
 The water quality meets and exceeds current regulations in Ontario and is monitored extensively at each stage of the water treatment process.
-WTP samples are collected daily and tested on-site by certified WTP Operators for physical and chemical parameters such as chlorine residuals, pH, turbidity and temperature.
-On-line analyzers monitor the process on a continuous basis.
+WTP samples are collected and tested on-site by certified WTP Operators for physical and chemical parameters such as chlorine residuals, pH, turbidity and temperature. on-line analyzers monitor the process on a continuous basis.